Jessamine-gif/sephora-product-value-analysis/README.md

 - Review volume does not strongly predict value.
 - **Rosebud Perfume Co., Jack Black, and The Ordinary** rank among the strongest value-efficient brands.

-A complete written summary is available in the final PDF report.
+A complete written summary is available in the PDF report.

 ---